 It’s no secret that the traditional (manual) process of hiring is extremely slow, inefficient, and makes things complicated.
 Recruiting teams struggle big time to efficiently reach out and engage all the candidates present in the recruitment drive.
 Also, the candidate-employer ratio is way too less, therefore, there might be difficulties while invigilating.

 Other than the obvious time crunch and less manpower, the recruiters are reluctant to reach out to a larger audience due to the cost associated with recruiting at a distance is pretty high.
-This is another reason why campus recruiters miss out on the talent.
+This is another reason why campus recruiters miss out on talent.

 2. Inclusivity, Diversity, and Branding

-As per a 2015 Deloitte report, 83% of the millennials are more engaged at their organization when it makes them feel inclusive.
+As per a 2015 Deloitte report, 83% of millennials are more engaged at their organization when it makes them feel inclusive.
 Inclusivity and diversity attract students more.
 It is also essential for employer branding.

-To ensure diversity and inclusivity in the workspace, the organization has to start from hiring the right candidates, for that the organization requires time as they have to go out there and engage with their audience which is not possible for most organizations during campus drive as they are on a time crunch.
+To ensure diversity and inclusivity in the workspace, the organization has to start by hiring the right candidates, for that the organization requires time as they have to go out there and engage with their audience which is not possible for most organizations during campus drive as they are on a time crunch.

 Millennials don’t look for work as their parents used to do, your companies branding happens via the recruitment drive and that resonates with the kind of company you are.
 In today’s competitive talent landscape, an outdated hiring process puts you at a clear disadvantage compared to the more innovative and tech-savvy competition.